tarantool/doc/doc/1.10/reference/reference_lua/utf8.rst

     :param start-byte integer: byte position of the first character
     :param end-byte integer: byte position where to stop
     :return: the number of characters in the string, or between start and end
-    :rtype: number, or error if the input string is not valid UTF-8
+    :rtype: number

     Byte positions for start and end can be negative, which indicates "calculate from end of string" rather than "calculate from start of string".

-    If an error occurs, the error return will include the byte position where the not-valid UTF-8 character was found, as a second value.
+    If the string contains a byte sequence which is not valid in UTF-8, each byte in the invalid byte sequence will be counted as one character.

     UTF-8 is a variable-size encoding scheme.
 Typically a simple Latin letter takes one byte, a Cyrillic letter